✓ Field-Erected, Sized to Your Project

 - Roof options matched to your climate, including (30-degree roof) snow-load sites

-- Ladder is Light duty removable galvanized steel
+- Tank ladder is a light duty removable model made of galvanized steel

 - Cushion Layer: Non-woven polyester geotextile underlay